Log in to Facebook.com and click the Games bookmark on the left, or visit https://www.facebook.com/games/instantgames.

-When it comes to deciding where to store your information, there are two options:
+When it comes to deciding where to store your information, you have several options:

 EventSource.
-This will mean more flexibility but will also incur hosting costs that are proportional to your game's audience.
+This will mean more flexibility, but will also incur hosting costs proportional to your game's audience.

 FBInstant.context.shareAsync() method contains an